-"AFFO payout ratio" is a non-IFRS measure of the sustainability of the REIT's distribution payout capacity from earnings.
-The REIT uses this metric to provide clarity of the performance of earnings and the overall management of the current portfolio of assets.
+"AFFO payout ratio" is a non-IFRS ratio and is indicative of the sustainability of the REIT's distribution payout capacity from earnings.
+The REIT uses this ratio to provide clarity of the performance of earnings and the overall management of the current portfolio of assets.
 Management considers AFFO payout ratio as the key measure of the REIT's distribution capacity from earnings.
 AFFO payout ratio is calculated as distributions paid per Unit divided by AFFO per Unit diluted.